If you’re like me and always looking for ways to make extra money from home, you may have thought about becoming an Airbnb host.

 Airbnb asks that you respond to inquiries within 24 hours for the highest ratings.

 Unless it’s completely outside your control, don’t cancel a confirmed booking.
 If you committed your property to a guest, you must keep up your end of the deal.
-If you don’t, you could face financial penalties and banned from listing your property on Airbnb.
+If you don’t, you could face financial penalties and banned from Airbnb,

 A clean property